Chimera (mythology): Similar creatures

 A fire-breathing lioness was one of the earliest solar and war deities in Ancient Egypt (representations from 3000 years prior to the Greeks), and influences are feasible.
 The lioness represented the war goddess and protector of both cultures that would unite as Ancient Egypt.
 Sekhmet was one of the dominant deities in upper Egypt and Bast in lower Egypt.
 As the divine mother, and more especially as protector, for Lower Egypt, Bast became strongly associated with Wadjet, the patron goddess of Lower Egypt.

-In Etruscan civilization, the Chimera appears in the Orientalizing period that precedes Etruscan Archaic art.
+In the Etruscan civilization, the Chimera appears in the Orientalizing period that precedes Etruscan Archaic art.
 The Chimera appears in Etruscan wall paintings of the fourth century BC.

-In Indus civilization are pictures of the Chimera in many seals.
+In the Indus Valley Civilisation, the Chimera is depicted in many seals.
 There are different kinds of Chimera composed of animals from the Indian subcontinent.
 It is not known what the Indus people called the Chimera.

-Although the Chimera of antiquity was forgotten in Medieval art, chimerical figures appear as embodiments of the deceptive, even satanic forces of raw nature.
+Although the Chimera of antiquity was forgotten in Medieval art, chimerical figures appear as embodiments of the deceptive, even satanic, forces of raw nature.
 They were depicted with a human face and a scaly tail, as in Dante's vision of Geryon in Inferno xvii.7–17, 25–27, hybrid monsters, more akin to the Manticore of Pliny's Natural History (viii.90), provided iconic representations of hypocrisy and fraud well into the seventeenth century through a symbolic representation in Cesare Ripa's Iconological.